13 Dealing with Data

 Figure 13.7: Truncation

-You could truncate predictions after the fact, but this is a bit of a hack, and often results in lumpiness in the predictions at the boundary that likely isn’t realistic.
+You could truncate predictions after the fact, but this is a bit of a hack, and often results in lumpiness in the predictions at the boundary that is rarely realistic.
 Alternatively, Bayesian methods allow you to model the target as a distribution with truncated distributions, and so you can model the probability of the target being above or below some value.
 There are also models such as hurdle models that might prove useful where the truncation is theoretically motivated, e.g. a zero-inflated Poisson model for count data where the zero counts are due to a separate process than the non-zero counts.

 One way to distinguish censored and truncated data is that censored data is usually due to some external process such that the target is not observed, but could be possible (capping reported income at $1 million).
 Truncated data, on the other hand, is due to some internal process that prevents the target from being observed, and is often derived from sample selection (we only want to model non-millionaires).
 We would not want predictions past the censored point to be unlikely, but we would want predictions past the truncated point to be impossible.
 Trickier still is that for bounded or truncated distributions that might be applied to the truncated scenario, such as folded vs. truncated distributions, they would not result in the same probability distributions even if they can be applied to the same data situation.